Timeline: What to Expect

 At the beginning of the first year, each student is assigned a faculty advisor.
 The advisor approves the student's course registration each term and discusses his/her academic program.
 Students are expected to register for (at least) three graduate classes in every semester until completion of the oral qualifying exam.
 In most cases, after completion of the qualifying exam, the thesis advisor takes over as registration advisor.

-All students must fulfill a foreign language requirement before graduation.
 Students from non-English-speaking countries should achieve English proficiency as soon as possible, preferably by the end of the first year.
 Instruction in English as a second language at MIT can be found here.

 Plan of Study (Applied Math Only)